top of page

 • Blistering or oozing is normal and should heal within 7–10 days.

-• The tattoo will appear foggy at first and gradually begin fading over the next month.
+• The tattoo will appear foggy at first, but gradually begin fading over the next month.
+Treatments are scheduled every 4+ weeks to allow for proper healing.

 • After 24 hours, remove the bandage and gently wash the area with soap and water.
 Pat dry.